 P-VC’s strategic objectives that address this aim include:

-- Providing a coordination mechanism to harmonize precipitation satellite, data processing, and calibration/validation infrastructures
+- Providing a coordination mechanism to harmonize satellite, data processing, and calibration/validation infrastructures for precipitation;

-As an outcome of the 19th CEOS Plenary Meeting held in 2005, CEOS decided that the CEOS Implementation Plan for Space-Based Observations for the Global Earth Observation System of Systems (GEOSS) should identify the space-based observations required by the 10-year implementation plan for GEOSS and propose a process for coordinating different types of Earth observing programmes funded by CEOS Agencies to provide the required observations.
+The 19th CEOS Plenary Meeting, held in 2005, decided that the CEOS Implementation Plan for Space-Based Observations for the Global Earth Observation System of Systems (GEOSS) should identify the space-based observations required by the 10-year implementation plan for GEOSS and propose a process for coordinating different types of Earth observing programmes funded by CEOS Agencies to provide the required observations.
 CEOS proposed the Virtual Constellations as the new process to fulfill this need, and four pilot constellation studies, including precipitation, were initiated to pioneer and test the concept.

 The Japan Aerospace Exploration Agency (JAXA) and the National Aeronautics and Space Agency (NASA) were identified as the lead agencies in the study of the development of a CEOS Precipitation Constellation and charged with drafting a scoping paper to provide a common vision of the scope and objectives of the Precipitation Constellation.
 It was decided that the goal of the CEOS Precipitation Constellation would be to establish an international framework to guide, facilitate, and coordinate the continued advancements of multi-satellite global precipitation products.